ouinouin/Berryton/README.md

 - Setting the mode (Fan, dry , heat etc etc)
 - Setting the fan speed (low medium high etc etc
 - Setting the louvres Height or oscillation
+- Setting an external temperature source from mqtt and letting the unit regulate on itself by the help of an hysteresis thermostat function.

 As not being a coder (this is my first published project), the code quality is likely to be poor , but the initial functionalities are working.